fadhilayosof/Portfolio/index.md

 <img src="images/knee-brace-ortho.png?raw=true"/>

-- Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters.
+- Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
-- Compared predictive performance by fitting a Naive Bayes model to the data.
+- Compared predictive performance by fitting a Naive Bayes model to the data
+- Selected best model based on train and test performance